Te Tiriti O Waitangi and our Shared Obligation

 -

-CKM disease drives some of the deepest and most entrenched health inequities in Aotearoa, particularly for Māori, Pacific, and Indian populations and the intersection with rurality and disability.
+CKM conditions drive some of the deepest and most entrenched health inequities in Aotearoa, particularly for Māori, Pacific, and Indian populations and the intersection with rurality, disability and co-existence of mental health conditions.
 These groups experience earlier onset, more severe complications, and higher mortality from CKM conditions.
 They are also less likely to receive timely, evidence-based, and culturally safe care.

 -